Rahul1269227/transaction-ai/TRAINING_SUMMARY.md

 ## Overview
 Successfully trained a transaction categorization model using a combination of real Kaggle data and synthetic data for best performance.

+> **Production Status:** The API currently ships with the balanced 17-category model located at `models/transaction_classifier_balanced`.
+> This document captures the legacy 12-category experiment saved to `models/transaction_classifier_v2/` for historical reference only.

 ## Dataset Composition

 ### Real Data (from Kaggle)